-Carmen Graciela Díaz is a Puerto Rican journalist with more than 15 years of experience in writing and publishing, both in Spanish and English.
-She has also been an adjunct in the J-School’s Bilingual Program for three semesters, consistently earning high marks from students.
+Carmen Graciela Díaz is a Puerto Rican journalist and author with more than 15 years of experience in writing and publishing, both in Spanish and English.
+In 2021, she was appointed a distinguished lecturer in charge of the Bilingual Subject Concentration at the Craig Newmark Graduate School of Journalism at CUNY, where she had been an adjunct, consistently earning high marks from students.

 She wrote her first book on the history of groundbreaking Puerto Rican publication, Avance.
 She has worked with Univision News Digital, El Nuevo Día, and Primera Hora writing on arts journalism, lifestyle, entertainment, education, and Hispanic issues.
-Díaz has profiled several significant figures including Marina Abramovic, John Malkovich, Junot Díaz, Alexandria Ocasio-Cortez, Oliver Stone, José Andrés, Custo Dalmau, and Jane Goodall.
+Díaz has profiled several significant figures, including Marina Abramovic, John Malkovich, Junot Díaz, Alexandria Ocasio-Cortez, Oliver Stone, José Andrés, Custo Dalmau, Susana Baca, John Leguizamo, and Jane Goodall.

 Díaz holds master’s degrees from Columbia University’s Graduate School of Journalism (New York) in Arts and Culture Reporting and Universidad del Sagrado Corazón (San Juan) in Cultural Studies.